ddunkin/react-slick/README.md

 And a fork of the awesome [react-slick](https://github.com/akiran/react-slick)

+which extends the slick props to support setting the current slide and handle clicks on the carousel arrows.

 # Road to 1.0
 react-slicker is under active development now.
 Soon this project will have all the features of slick carousel.